 - Increasing competition, especially in emerging markets, from lower barriers to entry and greater acceptance of and accessibility to the global supply chain

-- Rising complexity and the risk of irrelevancy when failing to capitalize on the complexity
+- Rising complexity and the risk of irrelevancy when failing to capitalise on the complexity

 As the world continually reorganizes around the latest product and service innovations, these companies find they need help sorting out the complexity and risk that accompanies it all.
-IBM solutions for Integrated Product Management (IPM) (US) and Integrated Service Management (US) link products, suppliers and customers throughout the software development life cycle, from concept to disposal.
+IBM solutions for Insight and Product Innovation (US) and Service Delivery and Management (US) link products, suppliers and customers throughout the software development life cycle, from concept to disposal.